 3) The physical, emotional, and educational needs of the child.

-Divorced dads who are involved in or contemplating addressing child support issues with the court should consult with their Illinois divorce attorney in light of this new child support ruling.
+Divorced dads who are involved in or contemplating addressing child support issues with the court should consult with their Illinois divorce attorney.
+In addition, it is important to keep this new child support ruling in mind when using any Illinois child support calculator.